 You don't want to over-exaggerate the hinging, but you do want to feel like there's some forward lean and bending at the hip before cracking the knees.
-This will load up your posterior chain (glutes, hamstrings, erector spinae) and keep the bar over your base of support (the mid-line of the foot).
+This will load up your posterior chain (glutes, hamstrings, erector spinae) and keep the bar over your support base (the foot's midline).

 Let's consider the opposite — bending at the knees first.

-Eventually, you will come to a point halfway down where your ankles will restrict you from going any further.
-At that point, you will need to push your hips back rapidly to compensate for this restriction.
-This is not the point in the squat where you want to make any rapid changes to your hip position, especially under load.
+Eventually, you will reach a point halfway down where your ankles will restrict you from going further.
+At that point, you must push your hips back rapidly to compensate for this restriction.
+This is not the point in the squat where you want to make any rapid changes to your hip position, especially under load (a big squat mistake).

 So the squat should be initiated by the hips first.
-A good cue is to think about ‘cracking the hips’, and ‘loading the feet'.
-This allows you to load the posterior chain, and feel your base of support through your feet.
+A good cue is to think about ‘cracking the hips' and ‘loading the feet'.
+This allows you to load the posterior chain and feel your support base through your feet.

-Regardless of your individual mechanics, everyone will need to have some forward knee bend.
+Regardless of your individual mechanics, everyone must have some forward knee movement.

-So at about halfway down, you'll want to start pushing forward into the knees to move the hips underneath the torso.
+So at about halfway down, you'll want to push forward into the knees to move the hips underneath the torso.

 Remember, the deeper you squat, the more forward knee bend is required.
 This is normal.

-At the bottom of the squat you're looking for a few key positions in order for the movement to be considered safe on the knees:
+At the bottom of the squat, you're looking for a few key positions for the movement to be considered safe on the knees:

 - Are the heels flat on the floor?